Heavy-Tailed Principal Component Analysis: Methods

 and we sample $n = 800$ Cauchy vectors.
 We repeat the experiment $N_{\text{runs}} = 200$ times and apply the first and second methods to get an average estimate of $\Sigma$.
-The third method is omitted because $d = 2$ does not meet the requirement of having large enough $d$.
 The experiment is repeated for values of $\rho$ ranging from $0.1$ to $0.9$ where we evaluated the percentage relative error in the estimates of $\rho$.

 Figure~\ref{fig:mthd123}(a) clearly shows that using equation~\eqref{eq:method1b} is inaccurate when estimating $\rho$ for values lower than $0.5$; this may be due to the inaccuracies in estimating the scale $\gamma$.
-On the other hand, Figure~\ref{fig:mthd123}(c) shows that both methods defined by equations~\eqref{eq:method1a} and~\eqref{eq:method1c} are accurate with a maximum relative error of $2.4\%$ and $2\%$, respectively.
-We also note that the accuracy of the estimation obtained using equation~\eqref{eq:method1c} of the first method outperforms equation~\eqref{eq:method1a} for values of $\rho$ below $0.8$ as shown in Figure~\ref{fig:mthd123}(c).
+On the other hand, Figure~\ref{fig:mthd123}(c) shows that using the first method with either equation~\eqref{eq:method1a} or~\eqref{eq:method1c} is accurate on the full range with a maximum relative error of $2.4\%$ and $2\%$, respectively.
+We also note that the accuracy of the estimation obtained using equation~\eqref{eq:method1c} of the first method slightly outperforms equation~\eqref{eq:method1a} for values of $\rho$ below $0.8$ as shown in Figure~\ref{fig:mthd123}(c).
 The opposite is true for $\rho > 0.8$.

 We also compare the log-correlation method (second method) with the first one.
-As shown in Figure~\ref{fig:mthd123}(d), the performance of the second method is severely deteriorated for small values of $\rho$ (less than $0.3$).
+As shown in Figure~\ref{fig:mthd123}(d), the performance of the second method severely deteriorates for small values of $\rho$ (less than $0.3$).
 For values of $\rho \geq 0.5$, the error is in the range $[1\%;7\%]$.
-Given all results, it can be seen that~\eqref{eq:method1a} or equation~\eqref{eq:method1c} of the first method is the most accurate on a wide range of values of $\rho$, while equation~\eqref{eq:method1a} performs better only whenever $\rho > 0.8$.
+According to these results, we recommend using equation~\eqref{eq:method1a} or equation~\eqref{eq:method1c} of the first method as they are the most accurate over a wide range of values of $\rho$.

 We next compare our method --using equation~\eqref{eq:method1c} of the first method-- against two widely-used covariance estimators: the empirical covariance (classical PCA) and Tyler’s scatter estimator.
 For consistency, we keep the same experimental setup as above and evaluate the various methods over the full range $\rho \in [0.1,0.9]$.